lujiaying/Open-World-TaxoKG-CoLearning/README.md

 The porposed HAKEGCN model checkpoints can be downloaded from https://figshare.com/articles/software/HakeGCN_Checkpoints/17108342.
 Please decompress them under `./checkpoints` folder.

-Examples of getting the reported numbers for the main experiments (Table 1, 2, 3):
+Examples of getting the reported numbers for the main experiments (general, medical and music domain TaxoKG completion result tables):
 ```
 sh run_reproduce.sh
 ```